 The comparison will start automatically unless you have deactivated the Autostart Comparison option in the Diff and Merge menu.
 To eliminate differences, DiffDog allows you to edit the content of the Microsoft Word documents directly in the comparison window and copy content from one pane to the other.

-Microsoft Word documents that have been saved in the *.docx format can also be considered and compared as ZIP-conformant files and Office Open XML (OOXML) files in DiffDog, please note that in this case, the comparison initially has to be started as a directory comparison and that you have to define *.docx files as ZIP-conformant in the File Types tab of the DiffDog Options dialog box.
+Microsoft Word documents that have been saved in the *.docx format can also be considered and compared as ZIP-conformant files and Office Open XML (OOXML) files in DiffDog.
+Note that, in this case, the comparison has to be started as a directory comparison and that you have to define *.docx files as ZIP-conformant in the File Types tab of the DiffDog Options dialog box.